 - 1. What is being said? - Is the information clearly fact or is it giving an opinion? - Is the information backed up by evidence, sources and references? - Is it detailed enough for the purposes of your research? - Do things that are said on the website match what you already know to be true? - 2.
-Who is saying it? - Is it easy to tell who is behind the website? - Are they likely to be biased or impartial? - Are they are recognised authority? - Is there a bibliography of published material to back up points made or to substantiate authority?

-- 3. Where are they from? - Does the website offer a real-world postal address or other contact information? - Is there an 'About' page offering information? - What can the domain name tell you about the authors?
-For example .ac.uk belong to UK educational institutions; .gov in a web address indicates a government site, and .org is usually used by non-profit organisations - 4.
+Who is saying it? - Is it easy to tell who is behind the website? - Are they likely to be biased or impartial? - Are they a recognised authority? - Is there a bibliography of published material to back up points made or to substantiate authority? - 3.
+Where are they from? - Does the website offer a real-world postal address or other contact information? - Is there an 'About' page offering information? - What can the domain name tell you about the authors: .ac.uk belongs to UK educational institutions; .gov indicates a government site, and .org is usually used by non-profit organisations - 4.
 Why are they saying it? - Do the authors or the organisation behind the website have an agenda? - What is the purpose of the information? - 5.
-When does this information date from? - Can you find out when the website was last updated? - Is the website generally being maintained do all the links still work? - Can you check against sources you know are up-to-date for comparison?
+From when does this information date? - Can you find out when the website was last updated? - Is the website generally being maintained do all the links still work? - Can you check against sources you know are up-to-date for comparison?